patrickraths/TK4/README.md

 <img width="1120" alt="image" src="https://user-images.githubusercontent.com/43680256/228867399-c9d08e02-9851-4f09-939c-f7aff5a65d82.png">

 ### Enabling the CBT Catalogue
-To make the CBT Volumes **CBTCAT**, **CBT000**, **CBT001**, **CBT002** accessible through catalog search the respective user catalogs need to be connected and the high level qualifer aliases pointing to them need to be defined.

 To make the CBT Volumes accessibles submit job **SYS1.SETUP.CNTL(MVS0170) [issue **sub** on the Command line when viewing/editing the dataset].
-This connects the SYS1.UCAT.CBT user catalog and defines the CBT, CBTCOV, CBT072, CBT129, CBT249, CBT429 HLQ aliases.
+This connects the SYS1.UCAT.CBT user catalog to the master catalog and defines the CBT, CBTCOV, CBT072, CBT129, CBT249, CBT429 HLQ as aliases.

 Recommendation:<br>
 Change MSGCLASS from 'A' to 'H' so that the result of the job can be viewed

 <img width="585" alt="image" src="https://user-images.githubusercontent.com/43680256/229275001-82b5c4a7-8b9e-4284-83f3-9deddf85ce1c.png">

-### Creating, cataloging, and using user DASD
+### DASD
-It is recommended to create a separate DASD (Direct Access Storage Device) to store data on MVS that is not part of the TK4- standard configuration.
-By default all DASD are stored in [dasd] directory inside the TK4 folder structure.
-However, since the storage inside a docker container is not persistent, user DASD should be placed into the folder [dasd.usr] that is mounted as docker volume.
-#### Creating and catalog new DASD
-There are different DASD types that vary in capacity; typical models as 3330, 3340, 3350, 3380, 3390, etc. However, TK4- odes not support DASD models after 3350, thus we will be using the model 3350 which provides a capacity of approximately 300MB.
+There are different DASD types that vary in capacity; typical models as 3330, 3340, 3350, 3380, 3390, etc. However, TK4- does not support DASD models later than than 3350.
+In this example a DASD of type 3350 is created which provides a capacity of approximately 300MB.

-MVS communicates to DASD devices through addresses.
+MVS communicates to DASD through addresses.
 TK4- has assigned the following address ranges for DASD devices:
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/43680256/229289077-eb87138d-e61f-4190-968b-8ba2e0680f48.png">

 In TK4- the following addresses for DASD Model 3350 are in use: